28410629/ITRW322-Web_Application/README.md

 - [ ] Send voice notes;
 - [x] The application should be user friendly;
 - [ ] The application should be able to function through a proxy;
 - [ ] A  user  manual,  in  PDF  format, must be included.
-The user manual should also describe the basic workings of all features in brief technical detail.
+The user manual should also describe the basic workings of all features in brief technical detail. **See progress of user manual further down.**

-### Extra features (percentage according to working feature’s score) [40/100]
+### Extra Features [40/100]

 In addition to the above requirements, a score of at least forty (40) mustbe obtained from the following features(score per feature indicated in brackets); any features can be selected, so long as the sum of their scores is at least 40: